robmarkcole/robins-hassos-config/README.md

 # robins-hassos-config
 My config for my HassOS instance.

-Completely fresh start after upgrade to HassOS and Lovelace.
+I had experimented with the 64 bit raspberry pi but have reverted to 32 bit after encountering multiple compatability issues with hassio addons.

 ## BBC-microbit
 Configured as per this repo https://github.com/robmarkcole/HASS-BBC-envirobit Will be used as sensor node and remote control.